Swifter-Li/CNN-with-Early-Exit-and-DVFS/README.md

 #### Changing the Experimental Setting

 we can change the setting of hyperparameters by making corresponding changes in `global_param.py`.
-For example, `cifar_normal_train_hyper` (line 233 in `global_param.py`) specifies the hyperparameter for normal training of cifar model.
+For example, `vgg19_original_train_hyper` (line 408 in `global_param.py`) specifies the hyperparameter for normal training of cifar model.
 By changing the epoch number, batch size and so on, the hyperparameters for that task will be changed accordingly.

 #### Changing the Model Structure
-Unfortunately, if you want to modify the structure for a neural network model (e.g. add a layer or enlarge the layer) or define a new structure, you'll need to do that by yourself by directly modifying the file `models_new.py`.
+Unfortunately, if you want to modify the structure for a neural network model (e.g. add a layer or enlarge the layer) or define a new structure, you'll need to do that by yourself by directly modifying the file `models.py`.
 You would probably need to modify (or create) their layer name lists, their initialization and hyperparameter dictionaries in `global_param.py` accordingly.
 That would be somewhat frustrating, so be prepared.

 ### Examples